Getting Started With Governor Limits in Salesforce (Updated 2024)

 Giving a definition of Salesforce governor limits, they are sets of rules and regulations that restrict the monopolistic use of the resources on the cloud by this or that organization that utilizes Salesforce servers.

 Such limitations (aka governors) prevent the abuse of the resources (such as memory, database, number of processed records and script statements, etc.) by establishing constraints that restrict the implementation of code and Apex runtime.
 Put simply, when explaining what is the use of governor limits in Salesforce, this also means that the executed code should be written optimally in terms of resource usage.
+As a result, all parts of the Salesforce environment, including Salesforce Einstein Analytics and others, work efficiently without performance bottlenecks.

 When a governor limit is surpassed or violated, Salesforce shows an error and pauses the process that caused the error.
 If you've already faced these limits and they caused disruptions in the SF Production Org, you might need the APEX code review and optimization.
 Turn to our to make the changes required.
+Apart from that, you need to keep in mind certain restrictions like Salesforce developer account limitations.
+From restrictions on data storage and user accounts to API calls, they can impact how you test and develop within the Salesforce environment and prevent any one developer account from monopolizing server resources.

 Types of Salesforce Governor Limits